Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 * Otherwise the new command implementing the actions needed for this particular test should be added in *QABugs* package.
 The command name should be formed by the Mantis issue ID prefixed by *bug*, e.g. *bug12345*.

 Note that a DRAW command is expected to return 0 in case of a normal completion, and 1 (Tcl exception) if it is incorrectly used (e.g. a wrong number of input arguments).
 Thus if the new command needs to report a test error, this should be done by outputting an appropriate error message rather than by returning a non-zero value.
-Also file names must not be encoded in DRAW command but in script, and passed to DRAW command as argument.
+File names must be encoded in the script rather than in the DRAW command and passed to the DRAW command as an argument.

 @subsection testmanual_3_4 Script Implementation